crowdAI/crowdai-client-py/README.md

 * KITEnergyChallenge
   - `submit`:
     Submits a the forecasts for the problem definition in the KITEnergyChallenge
-* IEEEStockPredictionChallenge
+* IEEEInvestmentRankingChallenge
   - `submit`:
-    Submits a the predictions for the problem definition in the IEEEStockPredictionChallenge
+    Submits a the predictions for the problem definition in the IEEEInvestmentRankingChallenge

 # Author
 S.P.
 Mohanty <sharada.mohanty@epfl.ch>